gprakhar6/mcc/README.md

 12. ! operator does inverse. !mat does inverse of mat.
 However matinv(n, double inv[n][n], double a[n][n]) must be defined by the user outside.

+13. You can also do func(x), where func accepts a scalar input and outputs scalar output. you can do y = func(x) * z.
+Essentially func(x) applies func to each element and returns matrix of same size

 # INSTALL

 1. flex + bison is a prerequisite